-The mission of UAB Education Abroad (UABEA) is to administer and establish high-quality education abroad opportunities in order to prepare UAB students for success in the globalized world.
+The mission of the UAB Office of Education Abroad (UABEA) is to administer, establish, and send UAB students on high-quality education abroad opportunities to prepare them for success in the globalized world.

 Pursuant to our mission, UABEA engages in the activities described below.

-Study Abroad: Take courses for which academic credit is received and transferred to UAB on a UABEA-supported study abroad programs.
-This includes academic credit for student exchanges, faculty-led programs, and non-UAB programs that feature traditional classes, research, service learning, internships, volunteerism, shadowing, clinical rotation, and observations.
+- Study Abroad: Take courses for which academic credit is received and transferred to UAB on our supported study abroad programs.
+This includes academic credit for student exchanges, UAB affiliate programs, and faculty-led programs that feature traditional classes, research, service learning, internships, volunteerism, shadowing, clinical rotation, and observations.

-Student Organizations Abroad: Travel abroad as part of a UAB student organization; including Outreach Abroad, Outdoor Pursuits, artistic performances, athletic activities, or other student organization travel.
-UABEA can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for the trip.
+- Student Organizations Abroad: Travel abroad as part of a UAB student organization; including Outreach Abroad, Outdoor Pursuits, artistic performances, athletic activities, or other student organization travel.
+Our office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for travel.

-Student Conference Travel Abroad: Present at or attend a conference that takes place abroad as a UAB representative.
-UABEA office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for the trip.
+- Student Conference Travel Abroad: Present at or attend a conference that takes place abroad as a UAB representative.
+Our office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for travel.

-To be eligible to apply for education abroad, a student must:
+To be eligible to apply for our programs, one must:

 - be an enrolled UAB student;

-- be in good academic, disciplinary, and financial standing.
+- be in good academic, disciplinary, and financial standing with UAB.

 Students may petition to the Director of Education Abroad for a possible exception to the eligibility criteria.